active-logic/activelogic-cs/Doc/QuickStart.md

 ## Status expressions and the update loop

-Throughout this guide we'll consider the example of a basic 'soldier' AI or agent.
+Throughout this guide we consider the example of a basic 'soldier' AI or agent.
 A soldier may attack, defend or retreat; in AL this is modeled using a *status expression*:

 ```cs
 status s = Attack() || Defend() || Retreat();